jpomfret/jpomfret.github.io/blog/content/post/2024/dbatools-repl-remove/index.md

 Remove-DbaReplSubscription @sub
 ```

 When I run this PowerShell I get a prompt, 'Are you sure?!?'.
 This command is destructive, and with any dbatools commands that remove items you get a second chance to back out.
-In this case I am sure, so I will press `Y` to continue and remove the subscription.
+In this case, I am sure, so I will press `Y` to continue and remove the subscription.
+I can skip this confirmation, for example when running in an automated fashion, I'll come back to this a little later.

 ```text
 Confirm